yiphei/yif-AI/encoder_decoder_transformer/README.md

 ## Next steps

-These are some improvements to look forward to:
+These are some further things to look forward to:
-- instead of the encoder and decoder having equal depth, it would be better for the model to learn what depth is best for either
+- experiment with unequal encoder and decoder layers, ideally allowing the model to learn it
 - instead of MSE and cosine dissimilarity, some other disaffinity scores should be experimented with
 - the cumulative embedding average $E_{avg\\\_sum}$ assumes equal contribution from every preceding token, so a different aggregation might be better (maybe convolution?)
-- the first `decoder_x` is initialized with a feed forward layer on $E$.
-Ideally, the decoder would have its own embeddings, but that would add too many parameters.
-A different way to initialize `decoder_x` should be explored
 - try bigger models, at least GPT-2 size
+- run training for longer to observe long-term behavior
+- try different datasets

 ## Conclusions

-TODO
+Even the vanilla **no encoder loss and no pos sub** outperformed the baseline in validation loss.
+This probably means that cross-attention on encoder is enough to improve performance.
+When coupled with encoder loss and positional embedding subtraction, performance improved even more.

+Also, it would be very informative to inspect the effect of encoder loss and positional embedding substraction on token and positional embeddings.
+Perhaps interesting relationships could form between token and positional embedding.
+Furthermore, there is no reason to believe that positional embedding subtraction wouldn't be useful even to decoder-only transformer.

+Alas, the principal limitation is my personal compute budget, so this project cannot avail itself of further analysis and experimentation.

 ---
 ## Appendix